American Studies, Ph.D.

 American Studies Application Review Process

-All applications are reviewed by a faculty committee.
+A faculty committee reviews all applications.
 Qualifying applicants will be contacted for an online video interview by early January.
 Follow the department link above for more information about our graduate program, funding and activities.

 Tuition